calebvergene/calebvergene/README.md

 ## Hi there 👋

-I'm Caleb Vergene, welcome to my github!
-I'm a sophomore at UCI studying computer science, passionate about web3 development, low level system design, full stack development, large language models (RAG), and statistics, machine learning, and entrepreneurship!
+I'm Caleb, a sophomore at UCI studying computer science.

-🌱 I’m currently building ErgoEye, an AI model/software that automates REBA and NIOSH tests and enhances workplace safety.
+💼 Incoming SDE Intern @ AVEVA
+🌱 Software Engineer Research Assistant @ DapLab

-📫 How to reach me: caleb@ergoeye.io or calebvergene.com!
+📫 How to reach me: calebverg[at]gmail.com or calebvergene.com!